aymanxdev/my-portfolio/README.md

 # My Portfolio - Built with Gatsby and Sanity

-Programmed and Designed by Ayman A. 👨‍💻
+Coded and Designed by Ayman A. 👨‍💻

 A portfolio using structured content and a static site builder.
 Deployed from [sanity.io/create](https://www.sanity.io/create/?template=sanity-io%2Fsanity-template-gatsby-portfolio).